-Suppose that a procedure can be broken down into a sequence of two tasks.
-If there are n ways to do the first task and for each of these ways of doing the first task, there are m ways to do the second task, then there are nm ways to do the procedure.
+- Suppose that a procedure can be broken down into a sequence of two tasks. - ✤ If there are n ways to do the first task and - for each of these ways of doing the first task, there are m ways to do the second task, If we wante to make one - ✤ then there are nm ways to do the procedure.